Last updated on May 4, 2026

 Solution

-Move your peace lily to a place with soft, indirect light.
+Move your plant to a place with soft, indirect light.
 A north- or east-facing window works well.
 This softer light helps the plant keep its bright green leaves.
 It also lowers the chance of sun damage.

 3_ Browning Leaf Tips